Azure/azure-openapi-validator/docs/avoid-additional-properties.md

 ## LastModifiedAt

-May 1, 2023
+May 2, 2023

 ## How to fix the violation

 Remove the additionalProperties type from the payload.

-The following would be invalid:
+The following would be invalid because there is a property named "additionalProperties":

 ```json
 ...